streamr-dev/network/docs/docs/guides/how-to-run-streamr-node.md

 :::

 ### Step 3b: Update the node config file
-Replace the node config file (typically located at `~/.streamrDocker/config/default.json`) contents with the Mumbai environment [testnet config](./become-an-operator.md#mumbai-testing-environment-node-config) using a text editor.
-If you previously generated a node signing key then you can keep using that `privateKey` but the file schema must match what's in the provided [testnet config](./become-an-operator.md#mumbai-testing-environment-node-config).
+Replace the node config file (typically located at `~/.streamrDocker/config/default.json`) contents with the [testnet config](./become-an-operator.md#testnet-configuration-node-config) using a text editor.
+If you previously generated a node signing key then you can keep using that `privateKey` but the file schema must match what's in the provided [testnet config](./become-an-operator.md#testnet-configuration-node-config).

+If you intend to test your Operator in the Mumbai environment, then the above advice applies, but use instead the [Mumbai testnet config](./become-an-operator.md#mumbai-testing-environment-node-config).

 If you're running a node to become an Operator, then you could now jump back to [Step 3 of becoming an Operator](./become-an-operator/#step-3-pair-your-node-with-your-operator-contract) to add your Operator contract address into the node config before starting your node.